Eb3us/Anthroposophical-Publications/README.md

 npm install dependencies
 ### once changes are made the file is compiled with
 npm start
 ### bundle.js is created.
-All thats left is pointing the html to the new file
+All thats left is pointing the html to the new file!
+don't forget to remove the type="module" from the script tag and add the defer attribute.